-MyNewSchool is a customizable Web portal, located at my.newschool.edu, that connects students and employees to the university.
+MyNewSchool is a customizable Web portal, located at my.newschool.edu, that connects students to the university and to their student records.
 Students can access their university email, view and update their personal information, participate in online courses, receive announcements, use library resources, check their accounts, see their financial aid award status and academic records, and much more.
-Most student business is transacted online through MyNewSchool, including registration for classes, payment of tuition and fees, and posting of grades.
+Most student business is transacted online through MyNewSchool, including registration for classes, payment of tuition and fees, and viewing of final grades.
 New students are notified when their MyNewSchool accounts have been set up.